 - The director then cuts through scenes very quickly.
 Why such speed?
 What does this rapid-fire effect help us understand about the nurse’s life?

 - The child at the end strokes the nurse’s wings and the nurse then notices they’re there.
 Is this an effective ending?
 Why/why not?
+What does she realise about her life that she’s not fully realised until now?

 ACTIVITY 2

 You are now going to create your own story, poem or video storyboard (or even a video, if you prefer and are able!).
 Decide on a person you think deserves more recognition: this could be someone who does an important job that serves all people (e.g. a policeman) or someone close to you (e.g. a parent).
-Your story should create a sense of how tough life can be for the person you’re writing about, but it should also underline the positive impact that person has on the world around them.
+OR you will write about one of the ‘characters’ you have met in the poems.

 TIPS: